Abeeekoala/IAC-Team-12/README.md

 Following the project brief after lab 4, the main requirements we had were:

  - Changes in the control unit to implement all the instructions in the control unit (e.g. JAL, Load, Store)
- - coming up with the machine code to implement the F1 light cycle
+ - Determining the machine code to implement the F1 light cycle
  - Adding a Data Memory and a Multiplexor, and the logic for adding

  (add in any other relevant changes and sections on datamem/cu)